enabledhq/enabledhq.github.io/_posts/2017-06-02-artificial-general-intelligence.md

 # What should I do now?
 At this time, you can be proactive by making sure your computer's operating system is up to date and your IT professionals are aware.

-# Do you want to receive emails like this?
+# Do you want to receive emails about issues like this?

 The email above is a new subscription option offered by Enabled that sends out immediate alerts for high-profile IT, software and cyber security / privacy issues.